CHR. Did you meet with no other assault as you came?

 FAITH.
 Well, if you please, propound

-another sign how this work of grace discovereth itself where it is.
+another sign how this work of grace discovereth itself where

 TALK.
 Not I, for I see we shall not